Deep Brain Stimulation for Parkinson Disease: New Chapter in Treatment

 Try our Quality of Life Questionnaire.

-Discover if you should consider DBS based on your current quality of life with parkinson
+Discover if you should consider DBS based on your current quality of life with Parkinson disease

 The DBS surgery is a minimally invasive procedure which involves two parts: